-The 2018 benchmark stock assessment indicates the stock is overfished and experiencing overfishing relative to the updated reference points defined in the assessment.
-Female spawning stock biomass (SSB) was estimated at 68,476 metric tons (151 million pounds), which is below the SSB threshold of 91,436 metric tons (202 million pounds).
-Total fishing mortality (F) was estimated at 0.31, which is above the F threshold of 0.24.
-The benchmark assessment and its single-stock statistical catch-at-age model was endorsed by the Peer Review Panel and accepted by the Board for management use.
+The 2018 benchmark stock assessment indicated the stock is overfished and experiencing overfishing relative to the updated reference points defined in the assessment.
+Female spawning stock biomass (SSB) was estimated below the SSB threshold and total fishing mortality (F) was estimated above the F threshold.
+The benchmark assessment's single-stock statistical catch-at-age model was endorsed by the Peer Review Panel and accepted by the Board for management use.

-By accepting the assessment for management use, the reference point management triggers in Amendment 6 have been tripped.
-In response, the Board initiated the development of Draft Addendum VI to address overfishing status and consider measures to reduce F back to F target.
-Accordingly, Draft Addendum VI proposes alternative measures for the commercial and recreational fisheries aimed to reduce total removals by 18% compared to 2017 levels in order to achieve F target in 2020.
-Other management issues including (but not limited to) reference points and rebuilding the biomass, will be addressed in a subsequent management document.
+By accepting the assessment for management use, the reference point management triggers in Amendment 6 have been tripped - the management triggers require the Board to take action to address both overfishing and overfished status.
+Specifically, Addendum VI addresses overfishing status by implementing measures to reduce F back to F target in 2020, while overfished status and other management issues will be addressed in a subsequent management document.

 Roughly 90% of annual Atlantic striped bass recreational catch is released alive, of which 9% are estimated to die as a result of being caught (referred to as "release mortality" or "dead releases").
-Catch and release fishing has been perceived to have a minimal impact on the population, however a large component of annual striped bass mortality is attributed to release mortality - accounting for roughly 48% of total removals in 2017 (49% in 2018).
-The current recreational striped bass management program uses bag limits and size limits to limit the number of fish that are harvested.
-However, these measures are not designed to reduce fishing effort and subsequent release mortality.
-While the proposed measures herein result in lower overall removals, the majority of them also increase dead releases.
-In order to address dead releases, effort controls that are better designed to reduce the number of fishing trips that encounter striped bass should be considered (e.g., closed seasons).
+Catch and release fishing has been perceived to have a minimal impact on the population, however, a large component of annual striped bass mortality is attributed to release mortality - accounting for roughly 48% of total removals in 2017 (49% in 2018).
+The current recreational striped bass management program uses bag and size limits to restrict harvest, but is not designed to limit fishing effort and the number of fish caught and released.
+To improve post release survival of striped bass, Addendum VI requires the mandatory use of circle hooks when fishing with bait to reduce discard mortality in recreational fisheries.